AvaPrime/EchoPilot/CODE_OF_CONDUCT.md

 ---

 **Remember**: We're all here because we care about building great software and fostering a positive community.
-Let's work together to make Ava-Prime a welcoming place for everyone! 🚀
+Let's work together to make EchoPilot a welcoming place for everyone! 🚀